Financial Reports I Governance I Brit Insurance

 Highlights

-Results for the year ended 31 December 2024.
-A strong performance underpinned by a clear strategic focus.
+Results for the year ended 31 December 2025.
+A focused Brit delivering a strong performance.

 • Key developments include:

-• Launch of Brit Re, the strategic expansion of our Bermuda presence;
+• Through Brit Re, the strategic expansion of our Bermuda presence;

 • Continued focus on our customers through claims innovation; and

-• Continued focus on our digital, data and AI strategy.
+• Development of our digital, data and AI strategy.

 Capital Strength